Xi says China will not seek to dominate Southeast Asia - ExBulletin

 Xi says China will not seek to dominate Southeast Asia

-BEIJING Chinese leader Xi Jinping said on Monday that his country would not seek to dominate Southeast Asia or intimidate its smaller neighbors, amid persistent friction in the South China Sea.
+BEIJING (AP) – Chinese leader Xi Jinping said on Monday that his country would not seek to dominate Southeast Asia or intimidate its smaller neighbors, amid persistent friction in the South China Sea.

 Xi made the remarks during a virtual conference with members of the Association of Southeast Asian Nations, or ASEAN, held to mark the 30th anniversary of relations between China and the group.